aosabook/500lines/functionalDB/chapter.md

 ````
 #### Phase 3 - Execution of the plan

-In general, the execution plan of a query in our database is:
+We saw in the previous phase that the query plan we construct ends by calling *single-index-query-plan*.
+This function will:

 1. Apply each predicate clause on an index (each predicate on its appropriate index level)
-2. Perform an AND operation between the above results
+2. Perform an AND operation across the results
-3. Return a structure that simplifies the reporting of the results
+3. Merge the results into a simpler data structure

-The function *single-index-query-plan* implements this description, where the first two steps are done in *query-index*, and the last is handled in *bind-variables-to-query*

 ````clojure
 (defn single-index-query-plan [query indx db]
    (let [q-res (query-index (ind-at db indx) query)]
      (bind-variables-to-query q-res (ind-at db indx))))
 ````
-Let’s go deeper into the rabbit's hole and take a look at the *query-index* function, where a query and data give birth to results.
+Let’s go deeper into the rabbit's hole and take a look at the *query-index* function, where our query finally begins to yield some data:

 ````clojure
 (defn query-index [index pred-clauses]